BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 This site should provide information about how to download/access the data.

 ## Measurements
+Most information can be found in https://www.emodnet-physics.eu/Map/.
+Even the data can be downloaded from there.

 ### [Buoys](data/buoys.geojson)
 Most of the buoys come from Puertos del Estado.
 The data can be downloaded through their visualizer: http://www.puertos.es/es-es/oceanografia/Paginas/portus.aspx.
 I don't know if there is a service to do queries for real-time data.
 The data from the buoy of l'Estartit can be seen and accessed here: https://estartit.icm.csic.es/.
 The buoys from the southern Western Mediterrean need to be included.